wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 - **Can I pass functions as props?
 How does that work and why is it powerful?**
 - **What can I do with React DevTools that I can't do with regular browser DevTools?**

----

-### 💬 Pro Tip:

-Components are everywhere in React — every piece of UI you see is a component.
-Start thinking in components: "What reusable pieces could I break this UI into?"
-This mindset will make you a better React developer.